 So you’ve developed your software and now you’re ready to capture the attention of a broader audience.
 But potential clients keep asking how many languages your software is available in.
-Isn’t it about time you thought about software localization?
-Here, you’ll find everything you need to know: from why you need software localization to how to do it – and when you can start measuring ROI!
+Isn’t it about time you thought about software translation?
+Here, you’ll find everything you need to know: from why you need software translation and localization to how to do it – and when you can start measuring ROI!

-Software Localization Is Essential for Global Businesses
+Software Translation Is Essential for Global Businesses

 Globalization has opened local markets to all companies.
 They are now operating in multiple countries with multinational teams and a global working environment.